frob/frob.github.com/content/posts/2016-01-20-working-with-case-sensitive-files-in-a-case-insensitive-world.md

 tags:
     - frontpage
     - tutorial
-draft: true
 ---

-# How to work with case sensitive files on a file system that is case insensitive?

-TLDR; Create a disk image that has a case sensitive file system.
+TL;DR: Create a disk image that has a case sensitive file system.
 Then mount the disk image and work from it.

 > Bonus points if you also symlink the mount to your normal working directory so that you do not have to change your workflow.

-## Working with case sensitive files on a file system that is case insensitive.
+## The Problem

 On our servers the file systems are case-sensitive, however, on our local development machines (MacOS/OSX) we have case-insensitive file systems.
 This means files can exist on the server that, when we spin up a local copy, cannot exist on our local systems.
 If these files are version controlled, svn or git will try its best to resolve these issues but they will generally do a poor job.